Mentuhotep II: Discovery and excavations

 In the early 19th century, the ruins of the temple of Mentuhotep II were completely covered with debris.
-They consequently went unnoticed until the second half of the century, in spite of extensive excavations performed on the nearby Djeser-Djeseru of Hatshepsut.
+They consequently went unnoticed until the second half of the century, in spite of extensive excavations performed on the nearby Mortuary Temple of Hatshepsut.

 Thus it was only in 1859, that Lord Dufferin and his assistants, Dr. Lorange and Cyril Clerke Graham, started to excavate the southwest corner of the hypostyle hall of Mentuhotep's temple.
 Clearing the immense mass of debris, they soon discovered the plundered grave of Queen Tem, one of Mentuhotep's wives.
 Realising the potential of the site, they then gradually worked their way to the sanctuary, where they found the granite altar of Mentuhotep with a representation of Amun-Re and various other finds such as the grave of Neferu TT319.

-Finally, in 1898, Howard Carter discovered the Bab el-Hosan cache in the front court, where he uncovered the famous black seated statue of the king.
+Finally, in 1898, Howard Carter discovered the Bab el-Hosan cache in the front court, where he uncovered the famous black seated large Ka statue of the king.
+It's believe the items in the cache, including the statue was placed there from the hypostyle hall when the temple was partially dismantled and repurposed during the New Kingdom, possibly during the nearby construction of Hatshepsut's temple.

+In addition to statues of Mentuhotep II, statues of New Kingdom pharaoh Amenhotep I were also found in the mortuary temple of Mentuhotep II.
+Amenhotep's mortuary temple was largely demolished to make way for the lower terrace of the mortuary temple constructed later by Hatshepsut, and the royal statues inside of the temple were moved to the nearby mortuary temple of Mentuhotep II.

 The next important excavation works took place from 1903 to 1907 under the direction of Henri Édouard Naville, who worked there on behalf of the Egypt Exploration Fund.
 He was the first to undertake a systematic exploration of the temple.

 About ten years later, between 1920 and 1931, Herbert E. Winlock further excavated the temple for the Metropolitan Museum of Art.
 However, his results were published only in the form of preliminary reports in summary form.

 Finally, from 1967 to 1971, Dieter Arnold conducted research on the site on behalf of the German Archaeological Institute.
 He published his results in three volumes.